broadinstitute/polyphonia/README.md

 `--min-covered`

 Use `--min-covered` to set the minimum proportion of the genome that must be covered in order for a sample to be included.
 The proportion of the genome covered is calculated by counting the number of unambiguous (`A`, `T`, `C`, or `G`)  bases in the sample's consensus genome provided using `--consensus` or `--consensus-aligned`, then dividing by the total number of unambiguous bases in the reference provided using `--ref`.
-If [`--min-depth`](#position-inclusion-thresholds) is non-zero and aligned reads are provided as input [within-sample diversity files](#within-sample-diversity-files) using [bam files](#--bam), then only positions with at least the minimum read depth are included.
+If [`--min-depth`](#position-inclusion-thresholds) is non-zero, then only positions passing the read depth filter are included.

 By default, ≥95% of the genome must be unambigously covered for a sample to be included.
 If `--min-covered` is set too low, polyphonia may erroneously call potential cross-contamination in or by samples with low genome coverage.